-Independent research is a component of FEIM's investment selection process and is either paid for directly by FEIM (referred to as "hard dollar" arrangements) or by utilizing "soft dollars" through a CSA.
+Independent research is a component of FEIM's investment selection process and is either paid for directly by FEIM (referred to as "hard dollar" arrangements), or by utilizing "soft dollars" as described above or through a CSA.
 FEIM has entered into CSAs under which it executes transactions through, and obtains research services from, one or more CSA broker-dealers.
-Under its CSAs, FEIM's Head Trader will typically instruct a CSA broker-dealer to pay a portion of a commission amount to another firm that provides research to us and cannot accept cash payment directly from FEIM for its research services.
+Under its CSAs, FEIM's Head Trader will typically instruct a CSA broker-dealer to pay a portion of a commission amount to another firm that provides research to FEIM and cannot accept cash payment directly from FEIM for its research services.
 The broker (not FEIM or its accounts) must be obligated to pay for soft dollar research, and FEIM may not promise in advance to direct brokerage to any particular broker under a soft dollar agreement or commitment, although FEIM may agree to a nonbinding expectation of future commissions.
 If a soft dollar broker or research provider requests a written agreement, the contract is reviewed by FEIM's Legal and Compliance Department before it is signed.
-Additionally, prior to paying for any new research service through the CSA, the investment team must complete the Soft Dollar/CSA Service Request Form, have the relevant portfolio manager and trader sign it, and provide it to the Legal and Compliance Department for review and approval.
-With respect to its Funds and its private funds, FEIM voluntarily credits back the portion of such commissions allocable to the provision of research services as described in this paragraph.
+Additionally, as with soft dollar arrangements described above, prior to paying for any new research service through the CSA, the investment team must complete the Soft Dollar/CSA Service Request Form, have the relevant portfolio manager and trader sign it, and provide it to the Legal and Compliance Department for review and approval.
 To the extent that FEIM engages in a commission sharing arrangement, many of the same conflicts related to traditional soft dollar arrangements exist.